-With clear water framed by conical limestone peaks, green groves and rice paddies, the Li River of Guilin presents the true beauty of oriental landscapes.
+With clear water framed by conical limestone peaks, green groves, and rice paddies, the Li River of Guilin presents the true beauty of oriental landscapes.
 For photography lovers, it's a paradise.
-In this article, I would like to give some detailed information about the locations, seasons and tips in relation to taking photos of Li River.
+In this article, I would like to give some detailed information about the locations, seasons, and tips in relation to taking photos of the Li River.
 And I hope it will help you get stunning shots on your trip to Guilin.

 1. Best photography locations

 Taking pictures along the Li River is quite convenient and thus is the most popular way for shutterbugs.
 In the following, I list 5 well-known locations between Yangdi and Xingping, the most photogenic part of Li River.
 These locations can be accessed by taking a Li River cruise or bamboo rafting.

 For casual travelers, taking pictures on a Li River cruise will work although you lose the advantage of making stops as you wish.
 If you are more serious about photography and want to bring back stellar images of the Li River, bamboo rafting is a good choice as you can stop anywhere possible to take photos.

 Yangdi is the first famous attraction along the Li River.
 Here the elegant mountains, winding water, dense green bamboos, and dotted villages form a beautiful landscape painting.
 The whole area is very photogenic.
 Those who you'd like to take a panoramic view of Yangdi scenery can climb to a nearby hill where there is a TV tower.